Ensure Your Devices Are Able To Connect Smoothly

-To ensure your imp-enabled development and production devices are able to connect to the Internet smoothly, you should understand the types of network that imp modules support, how they maintain WiFi security, and how they communicate through a firewall.
+To confirm that your imp-enabled Development and Production Devices are able to connect to the Internet smoothly, you should understand the types of network that imp modules support, how they maintain WiFi security — those which connect this way — and how they communicate through a firewall.
 This will help you advise your end-users and troubleshoot their network-related technical queries.

 Only the imp005 module is compatible with 802.11n networks which operate in the 5GHz band.
 It is also compatible with 802.11a.

 The impC001 is not currently able to connect by WiFi.

 Some 802.11n routers are marked ‘dual band’ — they can operate in both the 2.4GHz and the 5GHz bands, sometimes simultaneously.
 For imp001-, imp002-, imp003- and imp004m-based devices, these routers should be set to provide a 2.4GHz network, either in place of a 5GHz network or alongside it.

 Many routers, irrespective of the type of WiFi they support, can be set to host a ‘hidden’ network — the network’s SSID is not broadcast for devices to detect.
 End-users who choose to operate a hidden network can still connect imp-enabled devices to it, but they must be able to enter the network’s name in your mobile app so that the non-broadcast SSID can be passed to the device during BlinkUp™.